Abraham Lincoln: Vampire Hunter: Plot

+In Springfield, Lincoln begins hunting vampires named in letters by Sturges, befriends shopkeeper Joshua Speed and meets Mary Todd.
+Though Sturges warns him of forming close relationships, Lincoln develops romantic feelings for Mary.
+Later, Lincoln successfully finds and kills Barts, but not before learning Sturges is also a vampire.
+Lincoln confronts Sturges, who reveals that Adam turned him and killed his wife, as his soul was impure, and hers was not.
+Vampires cannot kill each other, so Sturges needs hunters like Lincoln to get his revenge.

+Feeling betrayed, Lincoln abandons his mission, but his actions have been noticed by Adam, who captures him after being lured to a trap by kidnapping Johnson.
+Adam tries to recruit him to his cause to turn America into a nation of the undead, but Lincoln refuses before the two are rescued by Speed.

-Lincoln marries Mary Todd and begins his political career, campaigning to abolish slavery.
-Sturgess warns Lincoln that the slave trade keeps vampires under control, as vampires use slaves for food, and if Lincoln interferes, the vampires will retaliate.
-After Lincoln's election as President of the United States of America, he moves to the White House with Mary, where they have a son, William Wallace Lincoln.
-William is later bitten by Vadoma and dies.
+Lincoln marries Mary Todd and begins his political career, campaigning to abolish slavery, despite Sturges warning him that the slave trade keeps vampires under control due to being their food source.
+After Lincoln's election as President of the United States of America, he moves to the White House with Mary, where they have a son, William Wallace Lincoln, who is later bitten by Vadoma as retaliation and dies.

-Confederate President Jefferson Davis convinces Adam to deploy his vampires on the front lines.
-Lincoln orders the confiscation of all the silverware in the area and has it melted to produce silver weapons.
-Speed, supposedly believing that Lincoln is tearing the nation apart, defects and informs Adam that Lincoln will transport the silver by train.

-On the train, Adam and Vadoma, who have set fire to an upcoming trestle, attack Lincoln, Sturgess, and Johnson.
-During the fight, in which Speed is killed, Adam learns that the train holds only rocks.
-Lincoln reveals that Speed's betrayal was a ruse to lure Adam into a trap.
-Lincoln uses his watch to punch Adam, killing him, and the three escape the train before the burning trestle beneath it collapses.
+The civil war erupts; after Confederate President Jefferson Davis convinces Adam to deploy his vampires to the front lines, Lincoln orders the confiscation of all available silver to be melted and cast into silver weapons.
+Speed seemingly betrays Lincoln by informing Adam about the train transporting these weapons, which Adam then attacks after setting fire to an upcoming trestle.
+During the fight, Speed is killed, and Adam learns that the train holds only rocks, revealing Speed's betrayal was a ruse to lure Adam into a trap.
+Lincoln uses his watch to punch Adam, killing him, before escaping with Sturges and Johnson as the burning trestle beneath the train collapses.
 Meanwhile, Mary and the ex-slaves have transported the silver to Gettysburg through the Underground Railroad.

-The now-leaderless Confederate vampires stage a final, massive assault and are met head-on by the Union.
-Armed with their silver weapons, the Union soldiers destroy the vampires and eventually win the war.
-Before the battle, Mary recognizes Vadoma and avenges her son by shooting Vadoma in the head with a silver necklace bearing the sword of one of William's toy soldiers.
+While delivering the silver to the army, Mary recognizes Vadoma and kills her by shooting a silver necklace bearing the sword of one of William's toy soldiers.
+Armed with silver weapons, the Union soldiers destroy the vampires and turn the tide.

-Nearly two years later, on April 14, 1865, Sturgess tells Lincoln that the remaining vampires have fled the country.
-Sturgess tries to convince Lincoln to allow him to turn Lincoln into a vampire, so he can become immortal and keep fighting vampires, but Lincoln declines.

-In modern times, Sturgess approaches a man at a bar in Washington, D.C., just as he once did Abraham.
-Upon slapping his back, a gun falls to the floor.
+Nearly two years later, on April 14, 1865, Lincoln celebrates the end of the war.
+Sturges informs him that the remaining vampires have fled the country and tries to convince Lincoln to become a vampire, who declines before leaving with Mary for a play.
+In modern times, Sturges approaches a man at a bar in Washington, D.C., just as he once did with Abraham.